 Nextech AR Shareholders Approve Spin Out of Real-World Augmented Reality Spatial Computing Platform - ARway

-Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR (FSE: N29), a Metaverse Company and leading provider of augmented reality ("AR") experience technologies, wayfinding technologies and 3D model services is pleased to announce that it has now received Shareholder approval at the annual and special meeting of shareholders of the Company held on October 12, 2022 to proceed with its proposed plan of arrangement (the "Arrangement") under the Business Corporations Act (British Columbia) to spinout the Company's ARway platform and associated assets to Nextech's wholly-owned subsidiary 1000259749 Ontario Inc. ("Spinco").
-All as more particularly described in the management information circular of the Company in respect of the Meeting dated as of September 1, 2022 (the "Circular"), available on SEDAR at www.sedar.com.
+Nextech AR Solutions (NASDAQ:NEXCF)LOS ANGELES, CALIFORNIA, USA, October 14, 2022 /EINPresswire.com/ -- Nextech AR Solutions Corp. (“Nextech” or the “Company”) (OTCQB: NEXCF) (CSE: NTAR) (FSE: N29), a Metaverse Company and leading provider of augmented reality (“AR”) experience technologies, wayfinding technologies and 3D model services is pleased to announce that it has now received Shareholder approval at the annual and special meeting of shareholders of the Company held on October 12, 2022 to proceed with its proposed plan of arrangement (the “Arrangement”) under the Business Corporations Act (British Columbia) to spinout the Company’s ARway platform and associated assets to Nextech’s wholly-owned subsidiary 1000259749 Ontario Inc. (“Spinco”).
+All as more particularly described in the management information circular of the Company in respect of the Meeting dated as of September 1, 2022 (the “Circular”), available on SEDAR at www.sedar.com.

 As previously announced, the Arrangement will result in, among other things, Nextech receiving an aggregate of 16,000,000 common shares of ARway (“Spinco Shares'') and an aggregate of 4,000,000 ARway (“Spinco”) Shares being distributed directly to the shareholders of Nextech on a pro rata basis, all pursuant to an arrangement agreement dated effective July 29, 2022 between the Company, (“Spinco”) and a special purpose financing company, 1373222 B.C.
 Ltd. (“FinanceCo'').